-Along with all other Coca-Cola bottlers in the United States, Coke Consolidated is a member of Coca-Cola Bottlers' Sales & Services Company LLC (the "Sales and Services Company"), which was formed in 2003 to facilitate various procurement functions and the distribution of beverage products of The Coca-Cola Company and to enhance the efficiency and competitiveness of the Coca-Cola bottling system in the United States.
-The Sales and Services Company negotiated the procurement for the majority of the Company's raw materials (excluding concentrate) in fiscal 2014.
-Coke Consolidated paid \$0.5 million in fiscal 2014 to the Sales and Services Company for its share of the Sales and Services Company's administrative costs.
-Amounts due from the Sales and Services Company for rebates on raw material purchases were \$4.5 million as of December 28, 2014.
-Refreshments is also a member of the Sales and Services Company.
+Along with all other Coca-Cola bottlers in the United States (including CCR), Coke Consolidated is a member of Coca-Cola Bottlers' Sales & Services Company LLC (the "Sales and Services Company"), which was formed in 2003 to facilitate various procurement functions and the distribution of beverage products of The Coca-Cola Company and to enhance the efficiency and competitiveness of the Coca-Cola bottling system in the United States.
+The Sales and Services Company negotiated the procurement of the majority of the Company's raw materials (excluding concentrate) in fiscal 2015.
+Coke Consolidated paid \$0.7 million in fiscal 2015 to the Sales and Services Company for its share of the Sales and Services Company's administrative costs.
+Amounts due from the Sales and Services Company for rebates on raw material purchases were \$5.9 million as of January 3, 2016.

-Coke Consolidated leases the Snyder Production Center and an adjacent sales facility, which are located in Charlotte, North Carolina, from Harrison Limited Partnership One ("HLP") pursuant to a lease with a 10-year term extending through December 31, 2020.
-HLP is directly and indirectly owned by trusts of which Mr. Harrison and Ms. Everhart are trustees and beneficiaries.
-Ms. Everett is a permissible, discretionary beneficiary of the trusts that directly or indirectly own HLP.
-The base rent under the lease agreement will increase by 3% for each 12-month period.
-Total payments under the lease agreement were \$3.7 million in fiscal 2014.
-The principal balance outstanding under this capital lease as of December 28, 2014 was \$20.0 million.
-The lease agreement was negotiated under the supervision of a special committee of the Board, comprised of independent directors with no interest in the transaction.
+Coke Consolidated leases the Snyder Production Center and an adjacent sales facility in Charlotte, North Carolina from Harrison Limited Partnership One ("HLP") pursuant to a 10-year lease expiring on December 31, 2020.
+HLP is directly and indirectly owned by trusts of which J. Frank Harrison, III, the Company's Chairman and Chief Executive Officer, Deborah H. Everhart, a director of the Company, and Sue Anne H. Wells, a director nominee, are trustees and beneficiaries and of which Morgan H. Everett, Coke Consolidated's Vice President and a director of the Company, is a permissible, discretionary beneficiary.
+Pursuant to its terms, the base rent payable under this lease agreement increases by 3% annually.
+Total payments under this lease agreement were \$3.8 million in fiscal 2015.
+The principal balance outstanding under this capital lease as of January 3, 2016 was \$17.5 million.
+This lease agreement was negotiated under the supervision of a special committee of the Board, comprised of independent directors with no interest in the transaction.

-Coke Consolidated also leases its corporate headquarters and an adjacent office building from Beacon Investment Corporation ("Beacon"), of which Mr. Harrison is the majority stockholder and Ms. Everett is a minority stockholder.
-The annual base rent the Company is obligated to pay under this lease is subject to adjustment for increases in the Consumer Price Index.
-The lease expires on December 31, 2021.
-Total payments under this lease were \$4.1 million in fiscal 2014.
-The principal balance outstanding under this capital lease as of December 28, 2014 was \$20.6 million.
+Coke Consolidated also leases its corporate headquarters and an adjacent office building in Charlotte, North Carolina from Beacon Investment Corporation, of which J. Frank Harrison, III is the majority stockholder and Morgan H. Everett is a minority stockholder, pursuant to a lease expiring on December 31, 2021.
+The annual base rent the Company is obligated to pay under this lease agreement is subject to adjustment based on increases in the Consumer Price Index.
+Total payments under this lease agreement were \$4.2 million in fiscal 2015.
+The principal balance outstanding under this capital lease as of January 3, 2016 was \$18.1 million.
+This lease agreement was approved by the Audit Committee and a special committee of the Board formed to consider purchase, lease and other alternatives available to the Company in connection with the expiration of a prior lease relating to the Company's corporate facilities.

-Ms. Everett, Coke Consolidated's Community Relations Director and a member of the Company's Board, is the daughter of Mr. Harrison, the Company's Chairman and Chief Executive Officer.
-For fiscal 2014, Ms. Everett received total compensation of approximately \$148,000.
+Morgan H. Everett, Coke Consolidated's Vice President and a member of the Company's Board, is the daughter of Mr. Harrison, the Company's Chairman and Chief Executive Officer.
+During fiscal 2015, Ms. Everett received total compensation of approximately \$158,000.
 Her compensation was established by the Company in accordance with its employment and compensation practices applicable to employees with equivalent qualifications and responsibilities and holding similar positions.
-The Compensation Committee of the Board, which is comprised entirely of independent directors, has reviewed and approved the compensation paid to her.
-Ms. Everett's father, Mr. Harrison, does not have a material interest in the Company's employment relationship with her, nor does he share a home with her.
+The Compensation Committee of the Board, which is comprised entirely of independent directors, reviewed and approved the compensation paid to Ms. Everett.